As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 You only really need two types of rulers in your craft room.
 One is a metal ruler, and the other is a see-through clear ruler.

 Your acrylic ruler is one of the most versatile and handy tools you will own.
 You can see through it to the project that you are working on.

 Many rulers are marked with inches on one side and centimeters on the other.

 Cutting rulers are a tool that every paper crafter should have in their space.
 They are generally made of metal.
 They have a cutting edge.
 There is often a guard that protects your hands from getting cut.
 Some have a non-slip base.
 That is a feature that I would recommend.
-This ruler enables you, with a craft knife to make an even crisp cut on all kinds of different materials.
+This ruler enables you to use a craft knife to make an even, crisp cut on all kinds of different materials.

 So what will your rulers be used for?
 Here are some ideas:

 - Creating shapes

 - Cutting lines

 - Lining up letters in a straight line

 There are several types of scissors that are must for paper crafters, Having the right scissors for the right job makes all the difference in the world.